carl3991/Hands-On-Haiti/README.md

 4. ARIMA / SARIMA (time‑series)
 5. XGBoost Regressor

-**Best-performing model:** Random Forest Regressor delivered the strongest performance based on RMSE, and R-squared.
-The model handled non‑linear relationships and regional variability more effectively than linear regression.
+**Best-performing model:** XGBoost Regressor delivered the strongest performance based on RMSE, and R-squared.
+The model handled non‑linear relationships and regional variability more effectively than the other algorithms.

 ## Geospatial Analysis with Folium